FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_conf_multinode.md

     "title": " Secure Relay with a multi-node architecture", "linkTitle": "Secure Relay with a multi-node architecture", "weight": "250"
-}You can install {{< TransferCFT/componentlongname  >}} in an active/active architecture where you add multiple SecureRelay Router Agents behind a load balancer.
+}You can install Transfer CFT{{< TransferCFT/componentlongname  >}} in an active/active architecture where you add multiple SecureRelay Router Agents behind a load balancer.
 The architecture could resemble the diagrams in the [Example architectures](#Examples) section of this page.

 This page describes how to configure Transfer CFT in a multi-node architecture to use Secure Relays:

-- Install {{< TransferCFT/componentlongname >}} in a multi-node, multi-host architecture
+- Install Transfer CFT{{< TransferCFT/componentlongname >}} in a multi-node, multi-host architecture
 - Install 2 or more SecureRelay Router Agents (use the same CA and USER certificate as the Master Agent)
 - Enable Secure Relay and configure Java
 - Set the listening ports
-- Configure additional {{< TransferCFT/componentlongname >}} objects
+- Configure additional Transfer CFT{{< TransferCFT/componentlongname >}} objects
     -   Network object CFTNET
     -   Protocol object CFTPROT
     -   Partner object CFTPART and CFTTCP